CaptainChicky/My-Repository-Overview/README.md

 ##### GitHub to-do list(I can't do much before 2021 lol. busy asf on other things)
 1) Make a light theme-compatable readme.md for my userpage.
 2) Make guestbook like the one on c4cs.tripod.com.
-3) Make polished releases on my own repos.
+3) Make polished releases on my own repos, and fix all issues.
-4) Fix all issues.
+4) Fix my GitHub page 😅.
 5) Ø

 ### Hi there!
 It's me, Chicky 😋!